catppuccin/nvim/CONTRIBUTING.md

 ## License

-Any contribution will be published under the same licensing terms indicated on the project's README.
+Any contribution will be published under the same licensing terms as the project itself.